Skip to content

 Continuous activity across the full window

-Testers open and use your app across the window while we monitor the opted-in count daily.
-Buffer testers stand by so a dropout never breaks the streak.
+Testers open and use your app across the window while we monitor participation.
+Buffer capacity helps reduce the risk of the opted-in count falling below 12.

 04